zalky/runway/README.md

 [known pitfalls](https://github.com/clojure/tools.namespace#warnings-and-potential-problems)
 with when using `clojure.tools.namespace`.

-However, some of these can be mitigated, and other are not specific to reloaded workflows and are things that you need to worry about in any live coding environment.
+However, some of these can be mitigated, and others are not specific to reloaded workflows and are things that you need to worry about in any live coding environment.
 Meanwhile, the benefits that reloaded workflows bring are significant, especially when live coding alongside large, running applications.
 Having automated, enforced heuristics for how an application behaves as your code changes allows you to a priori